octobiwancatnobi/squirrel-u/1_SquirrelU/1_QuickStart/2_CreateUpdateContent/index.md

 ## Prerequisites

 * You'll need access to the "BUE" organization in GitHub.
-Take a look at the Prerequisites on the **Get Started Contributing to Cube U** page for assistance with this.
+Take a look at the Prerequisites on the **Get Started Contributing to  Squirrel U** page for assistance with this.
-* **If you're creating *new* content**, you'll want to copy the content on the **Cube U Content Template** page to your clipboard.
+* **If you're creating *new* content**, you'll want to copy the content on the ** Squirrel U Content Template** page to your clipboard.
 * Before making updates, just make sure that you are within your personal repository (not the "BUE" repo) and that your branch is
 **gh-pages**.
-After you have logged into GitHub, this is as simple as adding "/yourUsername/CubeU" to your URL (i.e. https://github.gaig.com/mmosser/CubeU).
+After you have logged into GitHub, this is as simple as adding "/yourUsername/ SquirrelU" to your URL (i.e. https://github.gaig.com/mmosser/ SquirrelU).

 ![](../images/YourPersonalRepo.png){: .image}

 ## Update Existing Content

-1. Remember that the Cube U repository is just a file system like any other.
+1. Remember that the  Squirrel U repository is just a file system like any other.
 To update existing content, simply navigate to the file containing the content that you would like to update.

-    In the example below, we've navigated to the "GitHub Workflow Summary" page of Cube U.
+    In the example below, we've navigated to the "GitHub Workflow Summary" page of  Squirrel U.

     Click the **Edit** icon (looks like a pencil) to change your view to edit mode.